msvalina/msvalina.github.io/content/behavior-and-environment.rst

 This is a story about role of environment in our behavior.
 It's written through my personal journey.
-Lot if it can be `looked like and is bragging`_.
+Lot of it can be `looked like and is bragging`_.
-**Hope is though that you will get some useful info out of it.**
+**Hope is though, that you will get some useful info out of it.**
-For not geeks to understand this article here are crude definitions of technologies.
+For other then geeks to understand this article here are crude definitions of technologies.
 They are all free and open source technologies:

 - Ubuntu: Linux Operating System (OS) for PCs built for regular people.